CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Abstract

 \section{Abstract}

-Extracting insights from Electronic Health Record (EHR) databases often requires SQL expertise, creating a barrier for healthcare decision-making and research.
-While a promising approach is to use Large Language Models (LLMs) to translate natural language questions to SQL via Retrieval-Augmented Generation (RAG), adapting this approach to the medical domain is non-trivial.
-Standard RAG relies on single-step retrieval from a static pool of examples, which struggles with the variability and noise of medical terminology and jargon.
-This often leads to anti-patterns such as expanding the task demonstration pool to improve coverage, which in turn introduces noise and scalability problems.
-To address this, we introduce \textit{CBR-to-SQL}, a framework inspired by Case-Based Reasoning (CBR).
-It represents question-SQL pairs as reusable, abstract case templates and utilizes a two-stage retrieval process that first captures logical structure and then resolves relevant entities.
-Evaluated on MIMICSQL, CBR-to-SQL achieves state-of-the-art logical form accuracy and competitive execution accuracy.
-More importantly, it demonstrates higher sample efficiency and robustness than standard RAG approaches, particularly under data scarcity and retrieval perturbations.
+Extracting insights from Electronic Health Record (EHR) databases often requires SQL expertise, creating a barrier for clinical decision-making and research.
+A promising approach is to use Large Language Models (LLMs) to translate natural language questions into SQL through Retrieval-Augmented Generation (RAG), where relevant question-SQL examples are retrieved to generate new queries via few-shot learning.
+However, adapting this method to the medical domain is non-trivial, as effective retrieval requires examples that align with both the logical structure of the question and its referenced entities (e.g., drug names, procedure titles).
+Standard single-step RAG struggles to optimize both aspects simultaneously and often relies on near-exact matches to generalize effectively.
+This issue is especially severe in healthcare, as questions often contain noisy and inconsistent medical jargon.
+To address this, we present CBR-to-SQL, a framework inspired by Case-based Reasoning theory that decomposes RAG's single-step retrieval into two explicit stages: one that focuses on retrieving structurally relevant examples, and one that aligns entities with the target database schema.
+Evaluated on two clinical benchmarks, CBR-to-SQL achieves competitive accuracies compared to fine-tuned methods.
+More importantly, it demonstrates considerably higher sample efficiency and robustness than the standard RAG approach, particularly under data scarcity and retrieval perturbations.

-\paragraph*{Data and Code Availability} We use two datasets in this work: MIMICSQL \citep{wang2020texttosqlgenerationquestionanswering}, a publicly available question–SQL dataset, and MIMIC-III \citep{mimic-iii}, the underlying EHR database.
-Code and results are available on \href{https://anonymous.4open.science/r/CBR-to-SQL-229F}{GitHub} (anonymized for submission).